Kevin dos Santos: England

+Canada

 On 12 July 2022, he joined Canadian Premier League club York United.
 He made his debut on 15 July against Pacific FC in a substitute appearance.
 On 14 May 2023, he scored directly from a corner kick for his first goal with the club, in a match against Pacific FC.
 He scored another highlight reel goal on June 21 against the HFX Wanderers.

 In February 2024, he signed a two-year contract with Atlético Ottawa.
 He made his debut for Ottawa on 13 April against his former club York United.

+Ireland

+On 26 January 2026, dos Santos signed a two-year-contract with League of Ireland Premier Division club Derry City.